bocadilloproject/bocadillo/docs/README.md

 ## What is Bocadillo?

-Bocadillo is a Python async web framework that makes building performant and highly concurrent web APIs fun and accessible to everyone.
+**Bocadillo** is a **Python asynchronous and ASGI web framework** that makes building performant and highly concurrent web APIs fun and accessible to everyone.

 <b-features :summary="true"/>